zinzloun/burp_exam_prep/authorization_authentication.md

 First of all log-in using wiener credentials, check the option to <b>Stay logge in</b>, inspect the request for the <b>my-account page</b> you will notice that a cookie <b>stay-logged-in</b> is set, the value is encoded in Base64, using Inspector we can infer that could be in the form of username:encoded_password, the username is in plain text.
 <br>![img](./img/129.png)<br>
-The I used a <b>Python script, hash-id</b>, to try to guess the encoding form, that could md5.
+The I used a Python script, [hash-id](/file/hash-id.py), to try to guess the encoding form, that could md5.
 <br>![img](./img/130.png)<br>
 Knowing that we can think to brute-force the password for the user carlos, setting the cookie vakue according.
 The process that I followed was:
 - create a wordlist containing the payloads  <b>b64(carlos:md5(password))</b>, the password value are taken from the provided password wordlist